-To implement this, one uses the various exit code numbers within "Error Level" tests to determine the next operation.
-Here's a specific example.
-At the command line will be typed: "nation canada".
+To implement this, one uses the various Exit Code numbers within ERROR LEVEL tests to determine the next operation.
+Here's a specific example as a batch file.
+At the command line will be typed: "nation Canada" (without the quote marks).

-::NATION.bat :: @ECHO OFF :FIND FIND "Canada" NATION.TXT IF ERRORLEVEL 2 GOTO PROBLEM IF ERRORLEVEL 1 GOTO NOT-FOUND IF ERRORLEVEL 0 GOTO PRINT :PROBLEM ECHO A Problem with "FIND" Has Occurred ECHO Please Correct It and Try Again GOTO END :NOT-FOUND ECHO `%1' Was Not Found GOTO END :PRINT PRINT NATION.TXT :END
+::NATION.bat :: @ECHO OFF :FIND FIND %1 NATION.TXT IF ERRORLEVEL 2 GOTO PROBLEM IF ERRORLEVEL 1 GOTO NOT-FOUND IF ERRORLEVEL 0 GOTO PRINT :PROBLEM ECHO A Problem with FIND Has Occurred ECHO Please Correct It and Try Again GOTO END :NOT-FOUND ECHO `%1' Was Not Found GOTO END :PRINT PRINT NATION.TXT :END